 The 23 sickest were deemed unfit for sale and shipped to New York City as "refuse cargo."
-By the time they arrived at Wall Street, only nine were alive.
-Frederick's son, Adolph, then 19, sent eight to the Upper Mills and the ninth, a boy with one eye, to the Philipse mansion in Manhattan.

-These enslaved workers came from an agricultural society in Kongo, where residents grew manioc, yams, taro, groundnuts, maize and palm and fruit trees using hoes, writes Dennis Maika, a historian with the New Netherland Institute, based in Pleasantville.
+By the time they arrived at Wall maize and palm and fruit trees using hoes, writes Dennis Maika, a historian with the New Netherland Institute, based in Pleasantville.
 Men cleared the fields, tended the trees, fished and hunted, and the women did the daily field work.
 The Kongolese had experience with other cultures because of their proximity to the Kongo River, which drew traders and navigators.
 They spoke the Bantu language, as did many ethnic groups.